ranjan0369/devops-intern-final/README.md

 - Successfully built and ran the Docker container.

 ### GitHub Actions
-- Implemented a GitHub Actions workflow to automatically build build new image for our python script in every push to the `main` branch.
+- Implemented a GitHub Actions workflow to automatically build new image for our python script and also push to Dockerhub in every push to the `main` branch.
 ![Github_Actions](./results_ss/github_actions.png)

 ### Nomad